What is Beta in Finance?

 To Buffet, the concept of risk instead represents “the possibility of harm or injury” (i.e. losing your initial capital) from inadequate research and/or ignorance.

-In the first part of our tutorial, we’ll calculate the unlevered beta starting from levered beta.
+In the first part of our tutorial, we’ll calculate the unlevered beta starting from the levered beta.

 Here, we look at three companies with different assumptions for the levered beta and varying capital structures.